squidfunk/gpb-bindings/README.md

 ## Installation

-Using [Rebar][] for dependency management, the following line must be added to the `rebar.config` residing in the application's root:
+Using [Rebar][] for dependency management, the following lines must be added to the `rebar.config` residing in the application's root:

 ``` erlang